OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 > pip3 install adafruit-circuitpython-htu21d
 > ````
 > After that, you may hop off the Internet.

+> The list of the modules to install is given in the code

 **Do look at the script named `install.all.sh`.**